kinow/niwaweather-dashing-js-widget/README.md

 Adjust the widget to your desired location by editing the location in the jobs file.
 (You can lookup your location here: http://weather.niwa.co.nz)

+And be nice and avoid polling the data in short intervals :-)

 ##Preview

 ![preview](preview.png)